ARolek/jsonapiserver/README.md

 Use telnet to connect to the server on port 8888.
 Send JSON data to the server and it will echo the request.

-### Config
+### Command Line Parameters
-Edit main.go

-- PORT : local port to bind to
+--port : local port to bind to

 ### Why
 I was working with reading net.Conn incoming data into buffers, but I did't like the fixed buffer size requirement.
 In order to accommodate varios sized requests, the buffer had to be large and required trimming before being passed to json.UnMarshal().